You are cordially invited to

 Please join us on the Monday after Mother’s Day, at the elegant Mayflower Hotel in Washington, D.C. as we celebrate these inspiring honorees.

-Wendy Walsh will be our special guest.
-Wendy has become a champion for working women after her standing up to Bill O’Reilly led to his departure from Fox News.
+Wendy Walsh will be our Emcee.
+Wendy has become a champion for working women ever since her standing up to Bill O’Reilly led to his departure from Fox News.

 Help us honor these amazing 2017 Foremothers